 If you are convicted of any DUI-related offense in California a judge can order you to install an Interlock Ignition Device (IID) onto your vehicle.
-IID's are essentially mini-breathalyzer instruments installed onto your vehicle that prevent your vehicle from operating unless they are given an alcohol-free¬ breath sample.
+(2019 UPDATE: IIDs are now mandatory in most DUI cases; even first-time DUI defendants need an IID for at least 6 months in order to be able to continue driving without limitation.
+California Senate Bill 1046 (2018)) IID's are essentially mini-breathalyzer instruments installed onto your vehicle that prevent your vehicle from operating unless they are given an alcohol-free¬ breath sample.

 As of July 2010, every individual convicted of a DUI offense in Los Angeles County is required to install an IID device to their vehicle for a minimum of five months to a maximum of three years.